-- 11. Step 2 Grievance: If you disagree with the Step One response, you may submit a Grievance Step 2 form, within five (5) days of the receipt of the Step 1 response.
+- 11. Informal Resolution: Before you receive a Step 1 Grievance Response, you are required to participate in an informal resolution attempt with DOCR staff to resolve the grievance.
+This step must be documented on the Informal Resolution/Step 1 Grievance form and signed and dated by you and the staff attempting the informal resolution.
+You must also check the box whether you agree or disagree with the informal resolution recommendation. - a.
+If you agree with the informal resolution recommendation, DOCR staff will stop the process. - b.
+If you disagree with the informal resolution recommendation, DOCR staff will provide the grievance to your case manager. - 12.
+Step 1 Grievance: Your case manager or designee will discuss the grievance with you, conduct an investigation if necessary, and make a recommendation as to the formal resolution of the grievance, which will be discussed with you. - a.
+If you agree with their recommendation, you are required to sign the signature line under the step one grievance area, date and check the box that you agree, and DOCR staff will stop the process. - b.
+If you disagree with the step one formal resolution recommendation you must sign, date, and check the "disagree" box in order to proceed to a step two grievance. - 13.
+Step 2 Grievance: If you disagree with the Step One response, you may submit a Grievance Step 2 form, within five (5) days of the receipt of the Step 1 response.
 Do not provide additional facts, variations of the original issue stated in the original grievance or raise new issues.
 Provide your comments in the space provided.
 You must attach the Informal Resolution/Step 1 Grievance form.
 The case manager will forward the completed Step 2 form to the grievance officer.
 The grievance officer will investigate, complete the Step 2 form, and submit to the Warden for their review.
-The Warden will agree or disagree with the findings of the grievance officer. - 12.
+The Warden will agree or disagree with the findings of the grievance officer. - 14.
 Grievance Appeal: If you disagree with the Warden's response, you may file an Appeal of Step 2 Grievance Decision to the Director of Corrections and Rehabilitation within five days of receipt of the Grievance Form Step 2 response.
 You should provide a summary of the original grievance, why you disagree with the Step 2 responses, and sign the form and return to housing unit staff.
-Staff will sign the completed form and forward the form to administrative services, who will forward to the Director. - 13.
+Staff will sign the completed form and forward the form to administrative services, who will forward to the Director. - 15.
 If your grievance is of a sensitive nature and you fear possible adverse effects within the facility, you may file your grievance directly with the director of corrections and rehabilitation through the mail.
 You must clearly explain your issue and why you fear adverse effects if you do not follow the grievance procedure.
-If the DOCR Director determines the grievance is not of a sensitive nature, the grievance will be returned to you to file through the usual grievance procedures. - 14.
-You may not submit grievances about issues that have been previously addressed through the grievance procedure or issues already determined not subject to the grievance procedure. - 15.
-If the Warden or the DOCR Director determines you are abusing the grievance procedure through the submission of grievances that contain profanity, threats, or abusive or demeaning in nature the grievances may be rejected.
-If multiple frivolous grievances that are abusive, harassing or made in bad faith about DOCR employees, officers, and officials, the Warden or the DOCR Director may place restrictions on your ability to file grievances or decline to respond to your grievance.
+If the DOCR Director determines the grievance is not of a sensitive nature, the grievance will be returned to you to file through the usual grievance procedures.